erwanlemerrer/rennes-survival-guide/README.md

   - Crash plan for eating (restaurants close early here ~23h max!): quite some choices place Rallier du Baty, rue de Saint Malo, or rue Saint Georges.

 ### Local shopping
-  - Rennes has an historical market on the saturday morning, which is generally impressive for newcomers (freshest fish!).
+  - Rennes has an historical market (17th century!) on the saturday morning, which is generally impressive for newcomers (freshest fish!).
   - Good/cheap/complete bakerie, including local specialties: le [fournil Vasselot](https://www.tripadvisor.fr/Restaurant_Review-g187103-d8605434-Reviews-Le_Fournil_Vasselot-Rennes_Ille_et_Vilaine_Brittany.html).
   - Buy a Breton flag as a souvenir, in a nice [alternative shop](https://disuj.bigcartel.com/).
+  - If you want to access mass shopping with standard prices, take bus C4 (eg, from République) to Longchamps, there is a large supermarket (Intermarché)

 ### Various
   - Want to chill?
 Visit the Thabor park.
 (Quite large considering the city size).
+Oberthur is a central yet smaller one.
   - Need a hackerspace to visit?
 Let's face it, there is no active one today (just sticky echoes of a descent past).
-  - Nice (small) mordern art venue, mostly around specific exhibitions: le [FRAC](https://www.fracbretagne.fr/en/).
+  - Mordern art venue, mostly around specific exhibitions: le [FRAC](https://www.fracbretagne.fr/en/).
   - [Musée de Bretagne](https://www.musee-bretagne.fr/): nice and condensed view of Breton history.
   - [Opéra de Rennes](https://opera-rennes.fr/fr): nice and small, could be visited.